John Outram

 John Outram (born 21 June 1934) is a British architect.
-He established a practice in London in 1974 and produced a series of buildings in which polychromy and Classical allusions were well to the fore.
-Among his works are the temple-like Storm Water Pumping Station, Isle of Dogs, London (1985–88), the New House at Wadhurst Park, Sussex (1978–86), the Judge Institute of Management Studies in Cambridge (1995), and the Computational Engineering Building (Duncan Hall), Rice University, Houston, Texas (1997).
+He established a practice in London in 1974 and produced a series of buildings with an emphasis on polychromy and Classical allusions.
+Among his works are the Isle of Dogs Pumping Station in London (1985–88), the New House in Wadhurst Park, Sussex (1978–86), the Cambridge Judge Business School in Cambridge (1995), and the Computational Engineering Building (Duncan Hall), Rice University, Houston, Texas (1997).

-The New House, Wadhurst Park, Sussex
+The New House, Wadhurst Park, 1986

 The New House, Wadhurst Park in East Sussex was completed in 1986 for Hans Rausing.
 It was described by a British critic as "probably the best house built since the war.
 It is inspired by classical proportions, yet is absolutely original."
 In 1999–2000 he added a Millennium Verandah to the house, featuring columns inspired by Indian, Sumerian, and other cultures.

 It was Grade I listed in 2020.

-Pumping Station, Isle of Dogs, London, 1986
+Isle of Dogs Pumping Station, 1988

 In the mid 1980s, the London Docklands Development Authority awarded contracts for three storm-water pumping stations to Richard Rogers, Nicholas Grimshaw, and Outram.
 The buildings are unoccupied and secure.
 Outram designed the Isle of Dogs Pumping Station, a "monumental temple" with which he hoped to situate the viewer "within a Landscape of Symbols".
 The pumping station was listed at Grade II* in 2017.
 This was the first listing as a result of Historic England’s Post-Modernism project.
 The announcement was made to coincide with the London Festival of Architecture.